Table of contents

 3) Magic Links

-In this type of password less authentication, the login box prompts the user to input their email address rather than a password.
+In this type of password-less authentication, the login box prompts the user to input their email address rather than a password.
 They are then provided a URL in an email that they can use to log in.
-Every time a user logs in, this procedure is repeated.
+This procedure is repeated every time a user logs in.

 Examples of Magic Links